(1) This section establishes requirements for packaging,

 (ii) waste, as that term is defined in Title 10, CFR, §61.2;

 (iii) subject to:

 (I) concentration limits established in Title 10, CFR, §61.55,

 or compatible rules adopted by the department or the Texas Commission

 (II) disposal criteria established in Title 10, CFR,

-or established by the agency or TCEQ, as applicable.
+or established by the department or TCEQ, as applicable.

 (B) LLRW does not include:

 (i) high-level radioactive waste as defined in Title